Golden tips for running webinars [20+ expert comments]

 Pawel Ogonowski, Growcode

 Although theoretically the webinar can be conducted anywhere and anytime, it is worth taking care to conduct the meeting in a closed, quiet room.
 It is important that nobody and nothing disturbs during the entire online broadcast.
 You also need to take care of proper lighting and remember about the background, so as not to be ashamed of what will be behind our backs during the webinar.
 It is also important that the space around us does not distract us and our audience.
-To make your task even easier, invite a moderator to cooperate!
+Webinar tips aim is to make your task even easier, so invite a moderator to cooperate!
 Sometimes it is difficult to control everything, especially during the first webinars.
 That is why it is worth asking the person who will moderate the event for help.
 Such a person will be responsible, among other things, for removing spam, moderating discussions and blocking possible trolls and haters.

 Tom Mortimer, Content Manager Adzooma